 ‘Intimacy without Mastery: Multispecies Justice and Knowing other Lifeworlds’ in Contemporary Political Theory.
 Co-written with Astrida Neimanis.
 2020

 ‘Postindustrialism and the Long Arts and Crafts Movement: between Britain, India and the United States of America’, British Art Studies, Issue 15.
 2020

-Peer-reviewed edited volume entry: 'Arts of Science in the Contact Zone' in Reading Objects in the Contact Zone, edited by Eva Troelenberg et al. Heidelberg University Press, forthcoming 2019
+'Arts of Science in the Contact Zone' in Reading Objects in the Contact Zone, ed.
+Eva-Maria Troelenberg et al. (Heidelberg University Publishing, 2021)

-‘The Bauhaus’ in Twentieth-century Indian Art, edited by Partha Mitter, Parul Dave Mukherjee, Rakhee Balaram.
-Thames and Hudson, forthcoming 2019
+‘The Bauhaus’ in Twentieth-century Indian Art, ed.
+Partha Mitter, Parul Dave Mukherjee, Rakhee Balaram (Thames and Hudson, 2021)